-A functional registry containing Emerald Network data (that is, species/habitat data, exact boundaries with geographic information system [GIS] data, and so on) currently needs to be included.
+A functional registry containing data on the Emerald network (that is species/habitat data, exact boundaries with GIS data, and so on) is currently missing.
 Certain general information is stored on the web page.
-11 Law No. 225/2022 stipulates that the format of the Emerald Network Sites Register will be established based on the standard technical sheet, defined by https://cdr.eionet.europa.eu/md the Bern Convention, and the information entered in the Emerald Network Sites Register will be public, except for those with limited access.
-Free access to the Emerald Network Sites Register will be provided on the official website of the Environment Agency-the authority responsible for keeping the register.
+Law No. 225/2022 stipulates that the format of the Emerald Network Sites Register will be established based on the standard technical sheet, defined by the Bern Convention, and the information entered in the Emerald Network Sites Register will be public, except for those with limited access.